cristianosch/Hello/READ_ME!.txt

 git commit -m "some message"   -->  Commit those change and describes the changes you just made

+git commit -am "some message"  --> To commit everything

 git status                     -->  To see how our code compares to the code on the remote repository

 git push                       --> To publish

+git log                        --> To see all the commids

+type "q" or "z"                --> To exit git log

 Potentially even more helpful, if you realize that you’ve made a mistake, you can revert back to a previous commit using the command git reset in one of two ways: